 They're not subject to laws of the U.S. Constitution.

-But as far as the media is concerned, Robert, I mean, I I agree, you know, Bush could use the bully pulpit more, but it's not going to stop the media.
+But as far as the media is concerned, Robert, I mean, I agree, you know, Bush could use the bully pulpit more, but it's not going to stop the media.

-Media's still going to do what they're going to do.
+Media is still going to do what they're going to do.

 It's the same thing with Wrangell.

-You know, we can we can let all these guys go, and we could give them uh, you know, gift certificates for 10,000 grand or whatever, send them away as though they've just won the lottery, and it's not going to change the way our soldiers are treated.
+You know, we can let all these guys go and we could give them gift certificates for $10,000,000 or whatever, to send them away as though they've just won the lottery.

-That's what's so frustrating about this, so maddening is that they just continue to seek appeasement.
+That's what's so frustrating about this, so maddening, is that they just continue to seek appeasement.

 They have no earthly understanding, it seems, of the nature of the enemy we face.